ManosL/100DaysOfMLCode/README.md

 I completed the coding on Easy21 Project.
 The code is on the corresponding directory on 100DaysMLOfCode repo, but I will upload it on another repo where I will keep all my RL Projects and the code will be better

+## Day 6

+Today I made myself familiar with OpenAI
+ Gym and I tried to implement an RL Algorithm that could solve the CartPole problem.
+But, MC and Semi-Gradient Sarsa with linear approximation did not work.
+I believe that this happens because my features are not good because I cannot find another reason that neither bootrapping and not bootstrapping do not work.
+The fixed code will be uploaded in GitHub on another day.